-Born on a plantation in the West Indies, Richard Humphreys came to Philadelphia in 1764.
+The founding of Cheyney University was made possible by Richard Humphreys, a Quaker philanthropist who bequeathed $10,000, one tenth of his estate, to design and establish a school to educate the descendants of the African race.
+Born on Tortola, an island in the West Indies, Richard Humphreys came to Philadelphia in 1764.
 Having witnessed the struggles of African Americans competing unsuccessfully for jobs due to the influx of immigrants, he became interested in their plight.
-In 1829, race riots heightened and it was that year Richard Humphreys wrote his will and charged thirteen fellow Quakers to design an institution: “…to instruct the descendents of the African Race in school learning, in the various branches of the mechanic Arts, trades and Agriculture, in order to prepare and fit and qualify them to act as teachers….”
+In 1829, after race riots occurred in Philadelphia, Humphreys wrote his will and charged thirteen fellow Quakers to design an institution: “…to instruct the descendants of the African race in school learning, in the various branches of the mechanic arts, trades and agriculture, in order to prepare and fit and qualify them to act as teachers….”

 For detailed information about Cheyney University's formation, please visit our History page.

 - Cheyney and Pitt Sign BSN & PhD Nursing Agreement

 - PA Lawmakers Approve Boosts in Funding for Cheyney University Scholarships